Communication to Georgetown University Staff 2021

 As of today, July 1, 2021, fully vaccinated individuals may engage in domestic University-related travel, upon providing proof of vaccination through the GU360 mobile app or GU360 website with a vaccine authorized for emergency use by the FDA or World Health Organization prior to travel.
 For individuals who are not yet fully vaccinated, domestic University-related travel remains limited to “essential travel” as defined in the policy.

 As of August 1, 2021, the following international University-related travel is permitted.
 Please refer to the COVID-19 Travel Policy for definitions of the key terms used below (e.g., lower risk regions, elevated risk regions, essential travel and Senior Administrator) and additional details.
-While booking approved international travel planned for August 1 or later is permitted now, there is still a moratorium on international travel before August 1, and the COVID-19 Spring and Summer Travel Policy (new window) (new window) (new window) remains in effect for international travel until then.
+While booking approved international travel planned for August 1 or later is permitted now, there is still a moratorium on international travel before August 1, and the COVID-19 Spring and Summer Travel Policy (new window) (new window) remains in effect for international travel until then.

 Students